 In a perfect world, once the threat has passed, the brain recognizes this and stops sending the emergency signal out.
 This allows things to return to normal and the physical repair process to begin.

 We don’t live in a perfect world, though.
 Not only might we encounter genuine physical threats, but we are bombarded with social and environmental situations the brain perceives as threats too.
 Way back when we had to fight others for food, interactions with other people could mean danger is coming.
-In modern times socially stressful encounters don’t often result in a physical altercation, but the brain can’t tell the difference.

 Under prolonged stress, the body doesn’t get a break, and provides feedback to the brain that things aren’t ok.
 The stress signal gets caught in a loop between the mind and body, and without a concentrated effort to interrupt it, systems of the body begin to break down and illness develops.